ibm-cloud-docs/vpc/at-events.md

 | subnet   | is.subnet.public-gateway.attach  | Public Gateway was attached to Subnet  |
 | subnet   | is.subnet.public-gateway.detach  | Public Gateway was detached from Subnet  |
 | subnet   | is.subnet.public-gateway.read | A subnet public-gateway attachment was retrieved |
 {: caption="Table 8.
-Actions that generate events for Subnet" caption-side="top"}
+Actions that generate events for Subnet" caption-side="bottom"}

 ### Virtual private endpoints events
 {: #events-vpe}